AgileStar20/react-redux-technical-challenge/README.md

 ## Technology choices

 The use of React and Redux is required.
 Apart from that, you are completely free to choose libraries, frameworks and tools to best assist you in this challenge.
-The choice of the method of serving the data to the UI is up to you, but it should use a RESTful API approach.
+The choice of the method of serving the data to the UI is up to you, feel free to import it from a static json file.

+## Bonus Points

+Serve the geojson data from a RESTful API built in the technology of your choice rather than just importing from a static json file.

 ## Once complete